apache/beam-site/use/mobile-gaming-example.md

 While `LeaderBoard` demonstrates how to use basic windowing and triggers to perform low-latency and flexible data analysis, we can use more advanced windowing techniques to perform more comprehensive analysis.
 This might include some calculations designed to detect system abuse (like spam) or to gain insight into user behavior.
 The `GameStats` pipeline builds on the low-latency functionality in `LeaderBoard` to demonstrate how you can use Beam to perform this kind of advanced analysis.

-Like `LeaderBoard`, `GameStats` reads data from a streaming source, in this case Pub/Sub.
+Like `LeaderBoard`, `GameStats` reads data from an unbounded source.
 It is best thought of as an ongoing job that provides insight into the game as users play.

-> **Note:** See [GameStats on GitHub](https://github.com/apache/incubator-beam/blob/ee6ad2fe416cd499aa1b6e2a51aa64da0805cc5c/examples/java8/src/main/java/org/apache/beam/examples/complete/game/GameStats.java) for the complete example pipeline program.
+> **Note:** See [GameStats on GitHub](https://github.com/apache/incubator-beam/blob/master/examples/java8/src/main/java/org/apache/beam/examples/complete/game/GameStats.java) for the complete example pipeline program.

 ### What Does GameStats Do?